Mobius1/Selectable/README.md

 });
 ```

+## NOTE: `<a>` elements will not work currently.
+See: https://github.com/Mobius1/Selectable/issues/31

 ### No items

 If your document doesn't have any selectable items yet, e.g. they're added asynchronously via an ajax call, then simply create a new instance as normal, then use the [`add()`](https://github.com/Mobius1/Selectable/wiki/add()) method when they're available: